SeQuenC-Consortium/qunicorn-core/docs/pilot_documentation/general_pilot.rst

 It also implements some general logic used by all pilots.

 This ensures a consistent interface for all pilots and allows for easy extension of the pilot framework.
-For more information on how to create a new Pilot, refer to this Tutorial: HIER TUTORIAL EINBAUEN
+For more information on how to create a new Pilot, refer to this Tutorial:

+:doc:`How to create a new pilot <../tutorials/pilot_tutorial>`

+Providers
+^^^^^^^^^^

+Each Pilot belongs to a Provider, providers are companies, and other institutions, which provide quantum computing services.
+The Pilot communicates with the API provided by the providers, or uses the provider specific SDKs to perform local simulations.

 Available Pilot Implementations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^